 Among the granular details mentioned above, a solid data storage approach is central to good data management.
 It begins by determining if your storage needs best suit a data warehouse or a data lake (or both), and whether the company’s data belongs on-premises or in the cloud.

-Then, outline a consistent, and enforced, agreement for naming files, folders, directories, users, and more.
+Then outline a consistent, and consistently enforced, agreement for naming files, folders, directories, users, and more.
 This is a foundational piece of data management, as these parameters will determine how to store all future data, and inconsistencies will result in errors and incomplete intelligence.

+- Documentation is key.
 If it’s important, document it.
-If the entire team splits the lottery and runs off to Jamaica, thorough, readable documentation outlining security and backup procedures gives the next team a fighting chance to pick up where they left off.
-Without it, knowledge resides exclusively with holders, who may or may not be part of a long-term data management approach.
+If the entire team splits the lottery and runs off to Jamaica, thorough, readable documentation outlining security and backup procedures will give the next team a fighting chance to pick up where they left off.
+Without it, knowledge resides exclusively with holders who may or may not be part of a long-term data management approach.

-Data storage changes as fast as the technology demanding it, so any approach should be flexible and have a reasonable archiving approach to keep costs manageable.
+Data storage needs to be able to change as fast as the technology demands, so any approach should be flexible and have a reasonable archiving approach to keep costs manageable.

 After all the plans are laid for storing, securing, and documenting your data, you should begin the process of sharing it with the appropriate people.

 Here are some critical questions to answer before other people access potentially critical information: